Chris Nanco: Club career

 From 2014 to 2016, Nanco played in League1 Ontario with Sigma FC, during the college off-seasons.
 In 2016, he was named to the League1 Ontario All-Star Game roster for the West Division.

 In January 2017, Nanco was selected 55th overall in the 2017 MLS SuperDraft by Philadelphia Union.
 In March 2017, he signed a professional contract with the Union's USL side, Bethlehem Steel.
 He scored his first professional goal in his professional debut on April 15, 2017, against the Harrisburg City Islanders.
 After the 2018 season, he departed the club.

 In November 2018, Nanco joined Forge FC for the inaugural season of the Canadian Premier League in 2019, being one of the team's first two ever signings.
 Nanco helped Forge win the CPL championship in their first season.
 On August 22, 2019, he scored to lead Forge to a 1–0 victory in the first leg of the CONCACAF League Round of 16 over Honduran club Olimpia.
 In 2020, Nanco missed half of the season with a hamstring injury, as Forge once again won the league title.
 In February 2021, he re-signed with the club for the 2021 season.

+In 2023, he played with the Des Moines Menace in USL League Two.

+Later in 2023, he joined Finnish club Sporting Kristina, playing with the first team in the fourth tier Kolmonen and the second team in the fifth tier Nelonen.

+In March 2024, he announced his retirement.